 Linguistics 567: Grammar Engineering

-transfer grammar for your language by using it as the target language
+grammar for your language by using it as the target language in two

-in two translation pairs, with English and Italian as the inputs.
+translation pairs, with English and Chadian Arabic as the inputs.
+Along the

-Along the way, you will be cleaning up your grammar so
+way, you will be cleaning up your grammar so that it generates for as

 As usual, I'll be asking for before and after tsdb profiles